Mambouna/pgturbo/doc/builtins.rst

         it has been scheduled with ``schedule()`` and has not yet been called, or because it has been scheduled to repeat with ``schedule_interval()``.

+    .. method:: time()

+        Returns the total elapsed time since program start.

+    .. method:: mark_time(name)

+        Creates a record of the current elapsed time and saves it with the given `name`.
+Use this to save when something happened in the game.

+        :param name: A string name for the time mark.

+    .. method:: get_mark_time(name)

+        Returns the timestamp that was saved under `name`.
+If the mark does not exist (yet), returns ``None`` instead.

+        :param name: A string name for the time mark.

+    .. method:: time_since_mark(name)

+        Returns the time elapsed since the mark `name` was created.
+If the mark does not exist (yet), returns ``None`` instead.

+        :param name: A string name for the time mark.

 Note that the Pygame Turbo clock only holds weak references to each callback